HOME • SEARCH • EMAIL • ABOUT

 Lead Decontamination:

-Antibacterial: (1) In-vitro study evaluated the ethanolic and methanolic extracts for antibacterial activity against E coli and S aureus.
+Antibacterial: In-vitro study evaluated the ethanolic and methanolic extracts for antibacterial activity against E coli and S aureus.
 Although the extracts were inferior to the chloramphenicol control, they exhibited antibacterial activity even at low concentrations.
-(2) Various extracts of stem bark were tested for antibacterial and antifungal activities.
-A methanolic extract showed strongest activity against both bacteria and fungi.
+(2) Various extracts of leaves of S. indica were used to evaluated for antibacterial activity against E. coli and B. subtilis.
+A methanolic extract showed the strongest activity against both bacteria.
+(24)

 Estrogen Stimulatory Effect: Study has shown stimulatory effect on ovarian tissue and may produce an estrogen-like effect that enhances the repair of endometrium and stops bleeding.